rbonatuvic/shib-idp-ui/bulk-upload/README.md

 This script can be used to bulk upload metadata files into the Shibboleth IdP UI

 ### requirements ###
+Docker engine - the run script will launch a Docker container which will handle the process.
+OR
+Bash shell with Perl (and additional Perl libraries - see below).

-The shibui must be configured without SAML authentication enabled.
-The API is currently only accessible using Basic auth.
+The Shib-UI must be configured *without* SAML authentication enabled.
+The needed API is currently only accessible using Basic auth.
+If you are using SAML auth, you can return to using it after the bulk upload process is run.
-If shibui is using SAML auth, you can temporarily disable it by setting pac4j-enabled: false in application.yml and restarting shibui.
+If Shib-UI is using SAML auth, you can temporarily disable it by setting pac4j-enabled: false in application.yml and restarting shibui.
 After uploading you can re-enable SAML auth by setting pac4j-enabled: true in application.yml and restarting shibui.

 ### usage ###